firozzer/DarknetDiariesJokes/README.md

 # DarknetDiariesJokes

-Check out all the jokes here: https://www.youtube.com/watch?v=gilRQcuYi5I
+Check out all the jokes here: https://www.youtube.com/channel/UCIlz3ch2mCxvMQ8x7axTL_Q (this is link to my channel, most recent video should be the DarknetDiaries one.
+Currently disabled auto updating of this readme with latest ep URL as i'll need to figure out new Github auth thing.)

 This is a script that runs regularly to check if a new DD ep is out, & if yes, then the latest joke is appended to YouTube video.